Question: What should be the first line of defense in the treatment for Fecal Incontinence?

-A: My advice would always be to first talk with your doctor.
-This may be an uncomfortable conversation to have, but it’s one worth having, since your doctor is best equipped to diagnose and treat the condition.
-However, if you’re just not ready to take that step yet, there are a few things you can do:
+Answer: My advice would always be to first talk with your doctor.
+This may be an uncomfortable conversation to have, but it’s one worth having since your doctor is best equipped to diagnose and treat the condition.
+However, if you’re just not ready to take that step yet, there are a few things you can do.

-Take a look at your bowel diary and see if you notice a pattern to your bowel movements or accidents.
+Take a look at your bowel diary and see if you notice a pattern in your bowel movements or accidents.
 Try developing a voiding schedule to circumvent these episodes.

 If you don’t experience any improvement in your condition after making the above adjustments, it may be time to bite the bullet and speak with a doctor.
 Rest assured you won’t be the first one to share this type of problem with them and they will be able to point you in the direction of something that will work best for you.

 Are you an expert in incontinence care?
 Would you like to join the NAFC expert panel?
 Contact us!